nestoregon/learn/reinforced_learning/book.md

 - reward: What is the reward for that action
 - done: Is the situation done?
 This is because we have lost probably
 - extra_information: Usually called ``_`` because we don't want to use it.
+We can also ``.reset()`` the environment to start again after the simulation is done and at the beginning of each iteration.
 There are many environments for us to play around with.